ShaikhSahilAhmed/web_and_social_computing/README.md

 #### Executing files
 1. python main.py for basic crawler
 2. For single and multithreaded crawler upload the Crawler_Thread.ipynb and execute it.
+3. For bfs and dfs enter .py 'number of' <dfs or bfs>